-Some of our forms are built and hosted through third party software and ‘skinned’ to look like our website.
-This doesn’t meet WCAG 2.1 success criterion 1.3.1 (information and relationships).
+Some of our systems and interactive forms are built and hosted through third party software and ‘skinned’ to look like our website, but are not fully accessible.
+We do not have direct control over these third party systems.

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment when the supplier contract is up for renewal.

 Content that’s not within the scope of the accessibility regulations